 The inside of the case opens up into two sections, one which houses any components you have and the other for all the cables and radiators.
 However, the main thing to talk about is the integration of the cooling system.
 The Thermaltake Tower 900 comes with two dedicated reservoir mounts in the case’s main chamber, but the drawback is that they only work with the company’s products.
 Despite this setback, it is still one of the Best Cases For Water Cooling.

-Considering the huge size of the PC case, it only has space for two radiators, but that should not be a huge problem as the case has support for 480 mm and 560 mm radiators simultaneously.
+Considering the huge size of the PC case, it has space for 3x radiators, with support for 480 mm and 2x 560 mm radiators simultaneously.
 On the topic of radiators and cooling, the case comes with free fan mounts on the top and rear of the case, which allow you even more options for cooling components such as the RAM and the SSDs.

 What matters most is the thermal performance of the case.
 The brilliant team at Thermaltake knew the game while designing this chassis, which provides a lot of room for your water cooling needs and allows you to go all out with customization for water cooling loops and further customization for efficient and effective cooling.
 While it has its fair share of negatives, mostly related to its size and weight, it is the Best Overall Water Cooled PC Case money can buy.